Fizzyhex/CrustUtil/README.md

-# CrustUtil
+## What's this?
-A library of modules for Roblox
+A library of utilities for Roblox.

 ## Why the name?
-I was eating pizza when I decided I was going to make this!
+These utilities are here to help solidify the foundation of your scripts.
+But mainly because I was about to eat pizza when I decided I wanted to make this.

-## Installation

-Use the package manager [Wally] to install the module you want.

-Alternatively, grab the package you want from the [/src](/src) folder. **This will not include any dependancies!**

 | Module | Dependancy | Description |
 | -- | -- | -- |